 This is a guide for those who are completely new to women’s rugby, and is intended as a helpful list of things I’ve learned along the way – I am by no means a professional and don’t know the rules inside and out!

-In this first post, I’m going to put together a list of basic points to consider if you’re interested in playing rugby as a beginner.
+In this post, I’m going to put together a list of basic points to consider if you’re interested in playing rugby as a beginner.
 It’ll also share some ideas for items, equipment and any particular kit that you might find useful when starting out in the world of women’s rugby.
 There are a few affiliate links as well to bits of kit you might find useful as a beginner.

 - Training kit